|

 It was also a challenge being a single mom in a world of happy, Christian couples.
 While the majority of the families at our church were homeschooled, we weren’t included in group activities like gingerbread-house-making parties, trips to the zoo, and end-of-the-year barbecues.
 When a family plans a dinner party, they think of families similar to theirs—and so the single, homeschooling mom is often overlooked, though she is probably the one most in need of an evening talking to grown-ups.

 Homeschooling moms know that sometimes you just need a break, and that’s even more true for the single homeschooling mom.
-I’ve been blessed with friends and family who have watched my children while I meet with a Guardian ad Litem, or my assistant pastor who volunteered to teach the boys how to build shelves at the church on Ladies Bible Study night at church, so that I could participate in the Bible study.
-My local YMCA also offers a monthly parents-night-out, which I’ve taken advantage of to meet a girlfriend for dinner, or get a pedicure.
-However, the Lord has really worked on my perspective of “needing a break.”
+I’ve been blessed with friends and family who have watched my children while I meet with a Guardian ad Litem, or my assistant pastor who volunteered to teach the boys how to build shelves at the church on Ladies’ Bible Study night at church, so that I could participate in the Bible study.
+My local YMCA also offers a monthly parents-night-out, which I’ve taken advantage of to meet a girlfriend for dinner or get a pedicure.
+However, the Lord has worked on my perspective of “needing a break.”
 Raising my children is a ministry.
 If I was a missionary in a foreign country, I wouldn’t get a break.
 I’ll have plenty of time for solitude once my tweedles are raised and out on their own.
 I’m SO grateful for the time I get to spend with them—every moment is precious.

-Other single homeschooling moms (there are a LOT of us out there) will tell you one of their biggest obstacles is getting people to understand why we’re determined to raise and homeschool our children when it just doesn’t make sense to so many.
+Other single homeschooling moms (there are a lot of us out there) will tell you one of their biggest obstacles is getting people to understand why we’re determined to raise and homeschool our children when it just doesn’t make sense to so many.
 When I stood before the judge in our first divorce and custody hearing, the judge looked at me over his reading glasses and admonished, “Homeschooling is a luxury you may not be able to afford.”
-However, he ordered that I was to continue homeschooling for at least that school year, to provide some continuity for the boys in the midst of all the other disruptions.
+However, he ordered that I was to continue homeschooling for at least that school year, to provide some continuity for the boys amid all the other disruptions.
 I take issue with his assertion that homeschooling is a “luxury,” however.
-Raising my own children is not a luxury.
-They didn’t ask for their life to be disrupted, for their family to be torn apart.
+Raising my children is not a luxury.
+They didn’t ask for their life to be disrupted, or for their family to be torn apart.
 Why shouldn’t they have as much access to their mom after a divorce as they had to her before the divorce?
 It seems counter-intuitive to me, to further separate a child from his custodial parent when he or she is already separated from their non-custodial parent.
 My husband lives more than 6 hours away, so the boys don’t get to see him very often.
 Homeschooling gives us a lot more flexibility to work visitation around just their dad’s schedule.
 If you throw public school into the mix, coupled with the rigidity of a full-time job, that puts a lot of limitations on visitation.

 Regretfully, I succumbed to the pressure to put my tweedles in public school this year, and am working part-time.
 It’s much, much more stressful than homeschooling.
 Two of the three tweedles have adjusted fairly well, though all three beg almost daily to homeschool again.
 They miss the time we had together.
 They hate being in a classroom rather than being out experiencing the world around them.
 Because of my work schedule, we only have about 2 stress-filled hours together in the evening to eat dinner, finish up homework, take showers, and get to bed.
 We’ve lost some of that cohesiveness.
 I don’t have time to read them bedtime stories.
 I don’t know my kids as well as I used to.
 And with the added influence of classmates, they’re changing so fast—not necessarily in good ways—that it’s hard for me to keep up.